 Finally, if you reach out to the court for a written statement and find they do have a bankruptcy on file, even though you haven’t filed for one, you’ll need to take further steps with them to resolve the issue.
-The court will likely ask for documentation and records to prove the miscommunication and ultimately expunge the record.
+The court will likely ask for documentation and records to prove the miscommunication and ultimately expunge the public record.
 At this point, you can proceed with filing your dispute with the credit bureaus.

-How to Get Rid of Tax Liens on Your Credit Report
+How to Remove a Tax Liens on Your Credit Report

 They say that of all the lenders in the world, the one you least want to owe money to is the government.
 And considering that unpaid tax liens can stay on your credit report indefinitely, that wisdom certainly seems to ring true.
 If you’ve got unpaid tax bills from a state, local, or federal agency, the very first step to take is to pay them in full immediately.

 However, whether the tax lien on your credit report is paid or unpaid, you can file an IRS Form 12277, which is an application for the withdrawal of a federal tax lien.
 There is space on the form to explain to the IRS why you’re filing for withdrawal.
 If you mention the financial hardship caused by your low credit score, it may incentivize them to give you a break in the future.

-(After all, at the end of the day, they want your money, and if your poor credit history will make it harder for you to pay taxes in the future, that won’t help their cause.)
+(After all, at the end of the day, they want your money, and if your poor credit history makes it harder for you to pay taxes in the future, that won’t help their cause.)

-Be sure to specify that you do wish for the IRS to contact the credit bureaus directly on Form 12277 when you file it and keep in mind that outstanding debt will still remain on file at the courthouse, and must be paid.
+Be sure to specify that you do wish for the IRS to contact the credit bureaus directly on Form 12277 when you file it.
+Keep in mind that outstanding debt will still remain on file at the courthouse and must be paid.

-How to Get Rid of Lawsuits and Civil Judgments on Your Credit Report
+How to Remove Lawsuits and Civil Judgments on Your Credit Report